ProxioDev/ValioBungee/README.md

 ## License

-This project is distributed under Eclipse Public License 1.0
+This project is distributed under GPLv3

-You can find it [here](https://github.com/proxiodev/RedisBungee/blob/master/LICENSE)
+With API exception as Apache License  v2

+With Original RedisBungee compatiblity layer as EPLv1

 You can find the original RedisBungee is by [astei](https://github.com/astei) and project can be found [here](https://github.com/minecrafter/RedisBungee) or spigot